The Importance of Vitamin D3

 People exposed to normal quantities of sunlight do not need vitamin D supplements because it promotes sufficient vitamin D synthesis in the skin.
 Activated Vitamin D promotes absorption of calcium and phosphorous from food in the gut.
 It also allows reabsorption of calcium in the kidneys which increases the flow in the bloodstream.

-Many of the patients who consult us in Liverpool Street / Aldgate work inside all year round and spend a minimal amount of time in sunlight.
-This has been shown to have negative effects on mood and health.
-Have you noticed how you and others around you get a spring in their step when the days get longer and brighter especially after a long dark winter?
+Many patients attending our Cranbrook Chiropractic clinic work inside all year round.
+This has negative effects on mood and health.
+Have you noticed how you and others around you get a spring in their step when the days get longer and brighter, especially after a long dark winter?
+We recommend people take a good quality Vitamin D3 supplement between October and April in the UK to maintain their Vitamin D levels throughout winter.
+Always take advice on this as dosages do vary.

 Why is Vitamin D so important to us?